rsrikanth11/jsonplaceholder-api-task/README.md

 ### **Test Cases**
 The test cases validate different workflows for the JSONPlaceholder API.
 They include:

-1. **Search User by Username** (`testSearchUserByUsername`)
-   - Validates that the user "Delphine" can be found by username.

-2. **Search Posts by User** (`testSearchPostsByUser`)
-   - Validates that posts are returned for the user "Delphine".

-3. **Validate Email Format in Comments** (`testValidateEmailFormatInComments`)
-   - Ensures that emails in comments for posts made by the user "Delphine" follow a valid email format.

-4. **Check No Posts for User** (`testNoPostsForUser`)
+Test Cases
+1. testSearchUserByVariousUsernames
+This test verifies that searching for a user by username returns the correct user.
+It checks for usernames such as "Delphine", "Bret", and "Samantha".

+2. testSearchPostsByUser
+This test verifies that fetching posts by a user ID returns valid posts.
+It also validates that emails in comments are in the correct format.

+3. testSearchUserByInvalidUsername
-   - Verifies that there are no posts for a non-existent user.
+This test checks that searching for a non-existent username returns no results (HTTP status 404).

-5. **Comment with Invalid Email Format** (`testCommentWithInvalidEmail`)
-   - Validates that all comments for a specific post have valid email addresses.

-6. **Search User by Invalid Username** (`testSearchUserByInvalidUsername`)
-   - Checks the response when searching for a user with a non-existent username.

-7. **Get Comments for Non-Existent Post** (`testCommentsForNonExistentPost`)
+4. testSearchUserByEmptyUsername
+This test ensures that searching for a user by an empty string returns no results.

+5. testSearchUserByUsernameWithSpecialChars
+This test checks that searching for a username containing special characters returns no results.

+6. testSearchPostsByNonExistentUser
-   - Ensures that no comments are returned for a non-existent post.
+This test ensures that searching for posts by a non-existent user ID returns no posts.

 ### **Test Execution**
 #### Running the Tests: